mjcull/R4H2O/manuscript/introduction.md

 ## Course content
 The course consists of four sessions.
 The first session introduces the principles of data science within the context of managing a water utility.
 The next three sessions include realistic case studies about water management.
 The last three sessions start with a problem statement about the relevant case study.
 The second part introduces participants to relevant aspects of the R language.
 Participants have to load, transform, explore and analyse the data to solve the problem.

+This course only discusses the basics of using the R language with only a limited scope.
+This course does not include any discussion of more advanced techniques such as machine learning.

 E> The content for this course is under development.
 The full content will be available in the second week of July 2019.

 ## Session 1: Introduction to Water Utility Data Science